bloock/bloock-identity-managed-api/README.md

     - **Default**: false
     - **Purpose**: When set to true, debug mode provides more detailed log information, which can be useful for troubleshooting and debugging.
 Set it to false for normal operation.

 Advanced configuration.
-Please only edit these variables if you are familiar with the Bloock digital identity protocol.
+Please only edit these variables if you are familiar with the BLOOCK digital identity protocol.

-In case you want to deploy an issuer with local keys (i.e. not managed by Bloock services) you must set the following variables in order to create your issuer together with the API deployment:
+In case you want to deploy an issuer with local keys (i.e. not managed by BLOOCK services) you must set the following variables in order to create your issuer together with the API deployment:

 - **BLOOCK_ISSUER_KEY_KEY** (***REQUIRED***)
     - **Description**: Represents a private key of type [Baby JubJub](https://docs.iden3.io/getting-started/babyjubjub/).